Careless vs Dangerous Driving – 21 Examples & Key Differences

 Reckless and Careless: Understanding The Differences

 Consider yourself a careless driver if you do one or more of the following.
 A competent and careful driver should always be mindful of these activities.
 Remember, the driving charge could hurt your personal expenses too.
 Below, are 11 examples of reckless and careless driving.

-- Driving too close without observing distance to another car
+- Driving too close without observing the distance of another car

 - Not stopping at a red light by mistake

 - Overtaking on the inside

 - Driving even when you feel as sleepy as a sloth

 - Driving without a GPS car camera that can serve as your protection and security from other irresponsible motorists

-- Driving with other distractions like food and cigarette – stop for a minute and do your thing
+- Driving with other distractions like food and cigarettes – stop for a minute and do your thing

-- Over usage of the overtaking lane even unnecessary
+- Overuse of the overtaking lane even unnecessary

 - Flexing your full beam lights all the time